Enriching the Symphony of Gravitational Waves from Binary Black Holes by Tuning Higher Harmonics: Performance of the multipolar effective-one-body waveform model

 As for the previous configuration, in Fig.~\ref{unfaith_mass_q8}, we show the summary of the faithfulness results as maximum, minimum and averages of the unfaithfulness, respectively for \texttt{SXS:BBH:0065} (left panel) and \texttt{ET:AEI:0004} (right panel).
 For these binary configurations, even if the maxima of the unfaithfulness have larger values with respect to the case discussed in the previous section ( $\sim 2\%$ for \texttt{SXS:BBH:0065} and $\sim 2.7\%$ for \texttt{ET:AEI:0004} at a total mass of $M = 200M_\odot$), we still have acceptable values of the unfaithfulness averaged over the orientations, sky position and polarizations: respectively $\sim 1\%$ and $\sim1.6\%$ for a total mass of $M = 200M_\odot$.
 This is a big improvement with respect to the \texttt{SEOBNRv4} model, which gives averaged values of the unfaithfulness larger than $10\%$ for both configurations and the same total mass.
+For the configuration with $q = 8,\, \chi_1 = 0.85 = \chi_2 = 0.85$, the unfaithfulness against the NR simulation was also computed for the multipolar waveform model developed in Ref.~\cite{London:2017bcn}, and found to be around $\sim 5\%$ for $\iota_\mathrm{s} = \pi/2$, when averaging over the angles $\kappa_\mathrm{s}$ and ${\varphi_0}_s$ for a total mass $M = 100 M_\odot$.
+In our model the maximum of the unfaithfulness (i.e., $\max_{\iota_{\mathrm{s}},{\varphi_0}_{\mathrm{s}},\kappa_{\mathrm{s}}}(1 -\mathcal{F})$) over the angles $\iota_{\mathrm{s}},{\varphi_0}_{\mathrm{s}}$ and $\kappa_{\mathrm{s}}$ is around $1.5\%$ at $M = 100 M_\odot$.
+The reason for the better accuracy of \texttt{SEOBNRv4HM} model with respect to the waveform model in Ref.~\cite{London:2017bcn} for this ``extreme'' binary configuration might be due to the fact that the simple scaling argument used there to build the higher-order modes is not very accurate for high-mass ratio and high-spin binary systems.
+We leave to the future a direct, comprehensive comparison between the two waveform models.

 As discussed in Sec.~\ref{sec:faithfulness}, an important quantity to assess the improvement that \texttt{SEOBNRv4HM} could yield for detecting BBHs is the average unfaithfulness weighted with the cube of the SNR.
 For this quantity our model yields values of $\sim 0.7\%$ for \texttt{SXS:BBH:0065} and $\sim 1\%$ for \texttt{ET:AEI:0004} at a total mass of $M = 200M_\odot$ compared to values around $\sim 7\%$ returned by the \texttt{SEOBNRv4} model.